 Inputing RNA-seq counts to clustering or heatmap routines designed for microarray data is not straight-forward, and the best way to do this is still a matter of research.
 To draw a heatmap of individual RNA-seq samples, we suggest using moderated log-counts-per-million.
-The can be calculated by cpm with positive values for prior.count, for example where y is the normalized DGEList object.
+This can be calculated by cpm with positive values for prior.count, for example logcpm <- cpm(y, prior.count=2, log=TRUE)

+where y is the normalized DGEList object.
 This produces a matrix of $\log_2$ counts-per-million ( $\log$ CPM), with undefined values avoided and the poorly defined $\log$ -fold-changes for low counts shrunk towards zero.
 Larger values for prior.count produce more shrinkage.
 The $\log$ CPM values can optionally be converted to RPKM or FPKM by subtracting $\log_2$ of gene length, see rpkm().